duongphuhiep/ToolsPack.NetCore/ToolsPack.Webservice/README.md

 ILogger log = loggerFactory.CreateLogger<SomeWebServiceClient>(); //create a Microsoft Logger var svc = new SomeWebServiceClient(...); //create the service

-//tell the service to use the logger to log raw request svc.AddLog(logger); //shortcut for svc.Endpoint.EndpointBehaviors.Add(new LoggingEndpointBehaviour(new LoggingMessageInspector(logger)));
+//tell the service to use the logger to log raw requests and response (in `Information` level) svc.AddLog(logger, LogLevel.Information);
 ```

 ## `ServiceFactory` is deprecated